 Constructed with durable mercerized cotton and moisture-absorbing material on the interior for soft and breathable comfort.
-Adjustable strap creates a secure but comfortable fit for a variety of ankle sizes.
-Five choices for weight make these a great choice for a variety of activities.
+The adjustable strap creates a secure but comfortable fit for a variety of ankle sizes.
+Five different types of weights.

 Some reports that these hold a chemical smell when they're brand new.

 These are one of the go-to ankle weights for our expert, who recommends them because of their straightforward design and durability.

 These ankle weights are excellent for strength training exercises and have a one-size fits all design that can also be used around wrists as well.
 They can even be used for low-impact exercise such as walking and benefit those looking to increase core strength.

 Some users found them challenging to balance on both sides and strap them down comfortably.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Strength training is an important part of any fitness routine.
 For many people, however, working out with heavy free weights just isn’t possible.
 Exercising with ankle weights is an alternative worth considering.
 Ankle weights are considerably lighter than most dumbbells, and they allow you to keep your hands free while you get some good exercise.